kevoreilly/CAPEv2/docs/book/src/development/development_notes.rst

 ==========

 To submit your patch just create a Pull Request from your GitHub fork.
-If you don't now how to create a Pull Request take a look to `GitHub help`_.
+If you don't know how to create a Pull Request take a look to `GitHub help`_.

 .. _`GitHub help`: https://help.github.com/articles/using-pull-requests/